Information About the Fellowship Program

 Here you will find a description of the GreenFaith Fellowship Program

-The GreenFaith Fellowship Program is the first comprehensive education and training program in the US to prepare lay and ordained leaders from diverse religious traditions for religiously based environmental leadership.
-Through this program, GreenFaith is offering religious leaders a unique opportunity for educational, spiritual and vocational growth and skill development in religious environmentalism.
+Founded in 2007, the GreenFaith Fellowship Program is the only comprehensive education and training program in the US to prepare lay and ordained leaders from diverse religious traditions for religiously based environmental leadership.
+Through this program, GreenFaith offers religious leaders a unique opportunity for educational, spiritual and vocational growth and skill development in religious environmentalism.

 Using insights gained by successful religious leadership development programs and resources developed through past religious-environmental initiatives, the program educates leaders from diverse backgrounds to become passionate, effective, smart leaders in the field of religious environmentalism.

 Over 130 Fellows have completed the program and are part of the ever-growing Senior Fellows community of leadership, learning and mutual support.
 Fellows have been ordained and lay leaders; Roman Catholic, Protestant, and Evangelical; Reform, Conservative, Reconstructionist and Orthodox Jewish; Muslim; Hindu; Buddhist; Unitarian Universalist; and spiritual but not formally religiously affiliated.
 Fellows range in age from the mid-20's to late 70's, and have come from 35 states, Canada, Europe and Africa.
 While the program is open to Fellows globally, most Fellows are US-based.